silvhua/binary-tree/README.md

 ### All algorithms

 The binary search tree algorithm consistently performed the best out of all algorithms.
+Below are the mean search times: